GillesArcas/galerie/README.md

    https://github.com/GillesArcas/galerie/archive/master.zip

-2. Unzip is some directory.
+2. Unzip in some directory.

-3. Open a console windows in this directory and launch he following command:
+3. Open a console window in this directory and launch he following command:

    `pip install .`